Vietnam

 Operating since Dec 2017, the Xiamen Metro is a rapid transit system of Xiamen city that consists of 3 lines with 70 stations and a route length of 98.4-km (photo below).

-Click on the photo to enlarge.
+Click on the photo above to enlarge.
 Note: only a section of the entire map is illustrated.

 Train Fares